kristopolous/EvDa/README.md

  * Sets [key] to [value] or undefined if a value is omitted.
 Although undefined is a falsy value, the engine checks for set membership so it won't be fooled by things like undefined and null.
  * Passes the meta information if supplied to the registered functions.
  * The opts section gives options for how the flow of the setter is run.
 This is a kind of ["multiple dispatch"](http://en.wikipedia.org/wiki/Multiple_dispatch) that is needed for internal unification.
 The options are:
-   * value: a value to be passed to the setters and the callbacks which may be different from the actual value set.
+   * **value**: a value to be passed to the setters and the callbacks which may be different from the actual value set.
-   * bypass: if set, bypasses any test conditions when running a setter
+   * **bypass**: if set, bypasses any test conditions when running a setter
-   * noexec: if set, disables all callbacks from being fired when settings.
+   * **noexec**: if set, disables all callbacks from being fired when settings.
-   * noset: if set, doesn't set any value.
+   * **noset**: if set, doesn't set any value.
-   * onlychange: if set, only run callbacks if something is changed.
+   * **onlychange**: if set, only run callbacks if something is changed.
-   * coroutine: `function(meta, isFinal)` if set, this is a function that gets passed the meta object before each test and prior to the value actually being set.
+   * **coroutine**: `function(meta, isFinal)` if set, this is a function that gets passed the meta object before each test and prior to the value actually being set.
 Since `meta.value` is the value that will be set in the system, this can permit any permutations done by the testers or other handlers to be taken into consideration before the final `meta.value` is set.
    If `isFinal` is true then it means this is the last call prior to being set. the `meta.value` at the end of the coroutine function is the one that will be sent to the `after` and `on` listeners - in this sense is more of a middleware than a knuthian coroutine - but since its passed as a lambda during the actual set as opposed to a decoupled listener, the flow of control more closely resembles that of a coroutine than a middleware stack. coroutines must return a `true` vlaue or else it acts as a test.